Skip to content

 database_url = "postgres://prod/app"

 When Env is resolved from an environment variable (APP_ENV=production), the runtime needs to map the string "production" to Env.Prod.
-With value enums, this is automatic:
+With value enums, that future resolver has a standard lookup table:

 enum Env(str):